Josip Broz Tito: Non-Alignment

-In the early 1950s, Yugoslav-Hungarian relations were strained as Tito made little secret of his distaste for the Stalinist Mátyás Rákosi and his preference for the "national communist" Imre Nagy instead.
-Tito's decision to create a "Balkan Pact" by signing a treaty of alliance with NATO members Turkey and Greece in 1954 was regarded as tantamount to joining NATO in Soviet eyes, and his vague talk of a neutralist Communist federation of Eastern European states was seen as a major threat in Moscow.
-The Yugoslav embassy in Budapest was seen by the Soviets as a centre of subversion in Hungary as they accused Yugoslav diplomats and journalists, sometimes with justification, of supporting Nagy.
-However, when the revolt broke out in Hungary in October 1956, Tito accused Nagy of losing control of the situation, as he wanted a Communist Hungary independent of the Soviet Union, not the overthrow of Hungarian communism.
-On 31 October 1956, Tito ordered the Yugoslav media to stop praising Nagy and he quietly supported the Soviet intervention on 4 November to end the revolt in Hungary, as he believed that a Hungary ruled by anti-communists would pursue irredentist claims against Yugoslavia, as had just been the case during the interwar period.
+In the early 1950s, Yugoslav-Hungarian relations were strained as Tito made little secret of his distaste for the Stalinist Mátyás Rákosi, and his preference for the "national communist" Imre Nagy.
+Tito's decision to create a "Balkan Pact (1953)" by signing an alliance with NATO members Turkey and Greece was regarded as tantamount to joining NATO in Soviet eyes, and his vague talk of a neutralist Communist federation of Eastern European states was seen as a threat in Moscow.
+The Yugoslav embassy in Budapest was seen by the Soviets as a centre of subversion in Hungary, they accused Yugoslav diplomats and journalists, sometimes with justification, of supporting Nagy.
+However, when the Hungarian Revolution of 1956 broke out, Tito accused Nagy of losing control, as he wanted a Communist Hungary independent of the Soviet Union, not the overthrow of Hungarian communism.
+On 31 October 1956, Tito ordered the Yugoslav media to stop praising Nagy and he quietly supported the Soviet intervention on 4 November to end the revolt, as he believed that a Hungary ruled by anti-communists would pursue irredentist claims against Yugoslavia, as had been the case during the interwar period.
 To escape from the Soviets, Nagy fled to the Yugoslav embassy, where Tito granted him asylum.
-On 5 November 1956, Soviet tanks shelled the Yugoslav embassy in Budapest, killing the Yugoslav cultural attache and several other diplomats.
-Tito's refusal to turn over Nagy, despite increasingly shrill Soviet demands that he do so, served his purposes well with relations with the Western states, as he was presented in the Western media as the "good communist" who stood up to Moscow by sheltering Nagy and the other Hungarian leaders.
-On 22 November, Nagy and his cabinet left the embassy on a bus that took them into exile in Yugoslavia after the new Hungarian leader, János Kádár had promised Tito in writing that they would not be harmed.
-Much to Tito's fury, when the bus left the Yugoslav embassy, it was promptly boarded by KGB agents who arrested the Hungarian leaders and roughly handled the Yugoslav diplomats who tried to protect them.
-Nagy's kidnapping, followed by his execution, almost led Yugoslavia to break off diplomatic relations with the Soviet Union, and in 1957 Tito boycotted the ceremonies in Moscow for the 40th anniversary of the October Revolution, the only communist leader who did not attend.
+On 5 November, Soviet tanks shelled the Yugoslav embassy in Budapest, killing the Yugoslav cultural attache and other diplomats.
+Tito's refusal to turn over Nagy, despite increasingly shrill Soviet demands, served his purposes well with Western relations, as he was presented in the West as the "good communist" who stood up to Moscow.
+On 22 November, Nagy and his cabinet left the embassy on a bus that took them into exile in Yugoslavia, after the new Hungarian leader, János Kádár, promised Tito in writing they would not be harmed.
+Much to Tito's fury, when the bus left the embassy, it was boarded by KGB agents who arrested the Hungarian leaders.
+Nagy's execution almost led Yugoslavia to break off diplomatic relations with the Soviet Union, and in 1957 Tito boycotted the Moscow ceremonies for the 40th anniversary of the October Revolution, the only communist leader who did not attend.